carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/quotas/README.md

 8
 ```

-In this example case, we have 8 volumes, so we will then set the maximum to 10 for this exercise.
+In this example case, we have 8 volumes, so we will add 2 and set the maximum to 10 for this exercise.
 Your number of existing volumes may be different depending on which tasks you have alraedy completed, so make sure to check.

 ```bash
 [root@rhel3 ~]# ssh -l admin 192.168.0.101 vserver modify -vserver svm1 -max-volumes 10